Ár var alda - At the dawn of Ages

 Five Aspects of Scandifuturism

 The only dead culture is one not remembered.
-We stand on the shoulders of giants.
 Brute Norse considers Scandinavian cultural heritage as good a filter as any other, to be applied in the creation of meaning, looking for timelessness in modern issues.
+Scandifuturism retains a holistic perspective of the reception of Norse heritage, traditional livelyhoods, and their insertion into modern contexts.

 Because Scandifuturism represents an aesthetic, philosophical, and didactic paradigm, it celebrates the captivating power of stories, myths, and symbols on the human mind.
 Working with and not against the imagination.